UnfairRoblox91/TERMINAL-A/README.md

 # Terminal-A

-Dynamic console application that lets you create, and execute custom commands on the fly.
-Users can add commands as JSON files in the `commands` folder, and Terminal-A automatically refreshes to include them—no restart required.
-Perfect for testing scripts, automating tasks, or building your own interactive terminal.
+Dynamic console application that lets you create, and execute custom commands on spot.

 ---